This page belongs to: Australian Space Discovery Centre

 In both roles, it helps to have a scientific background.
 Education outreach officers often also have teaching qualifications or experience.
 It is also common for people in these roles to also continue their research careers behind the scenes.
 This helps them keep their scientific knowledge up to date.

-Degrees in the following study areas may also be relevant to becoming a space communicator or education outreach officer:
+Degrees in the following study areas may be relevant to becoming a space communicator or education outreach officer:

 Almost all universities in Australia offer degrees in these areas.
 Visit individual university websites for more information.